Carokyp/Forest-Pals/README.md

 - Only applies to small screens (height < 600px); desktop and laptop screens work in any orientation

 #### **Responsive Design**
-- Mobile-friendly interface tested on iPhone SE, iPhone XR, iPhone 12 Pro, iPhone 14 Pro Max, Pixel 7, and Samsung Galaxy S8+, as well as similar-sized devices
+- Mobile-friendly interface tested on iphone 5/SE, iPhone SE, iPhone XR, iPhone 12 Pro, iPhone 14 Pro Max, Pixel 7, and Samsung Galaxy S8+, as well as similar-sized devices
 - Adaptive card grid layout for optimal viewing (4x3 on screens wider than 480px, 3x4 on smaller screens)
 - Raccoon mascot visibility adjusts based on screen size (visible on screens wider than 768px, hidden in game view on smaller screens)
 - Speech bubble positioning optimized for mobile devices